sappelhoff/ecomp_experiment/README.md

 so the initial version of the package was `2021.1.0.dev0`, signalling that the next release (currently in development iteration 0; see `dev0`), will most likely be `2021.1`.

+## Running the experiment

+The experiment is intended to be run with simultaneous recording of EEG and eye-tracking data.

+For more information on this, please see the `EEG` and `eye-tracking` directories respectively.